Travel & Reimbursement Procedures

 The centralized booking program, Stanford Travel, automatically registers travel reservations in the university’s Travel Registry, which connects to Stanford’s provider of medical, personal, travel and security assistance.
 This program provides the university with the ability to locate and support its travelers in the event of an emergency, supports compliance with reimbursement policies and procedures and offers discounts, waivers, and perks to travelers.

 To be reimbursed for university-sponsored travel, travelers must use a Stanford Travel booking channel when booking airfare, hotels or car rentals.
-There are limited exclusions to this policy, which are described below.
+There are limited exclusions to the travel booking policy, which are described below under "Exclusions to Travel Booking Policy".

 Students must submit request for approval for use of Professional Development and Conference funds to Ann Marie Pettigrew before making any travel arrangements or purchases.

 Travel advances may be available prior to travel for costs that will be incurred during fieldwork.
-A department travel credit card should be used for advance purchases such as airfare and lodging.
+A department travel credit card should be used for advance purchases such as airfare, lodging, car rental using one of the Stanford Booking Channels.
 Travel advance requests should be made at least 3 weeks before travel.

 Using Department Travel Card